-The Bank applies Good Corporate Governance (GCG) principles by always striving to be in line with the applicable laws and regulations (PBI No. 8/4/PBI/2006 and its amendment PBI No. 8/14/PBI/2006 regarding GCG), as well as by implementing close and permanent control through the appropriate Committees; namely the Audit Committee, Remuneration and Nomination Committee and Risk Monitoring Committee.
+The Bank applies good corporate governance principle by always striving to be in line with the applicable laws and regulations (PBI No. 8/4/PBI/2006 and its amendment PBI No. 8/14/PBI/2006 regarding Good Corporate Governance).

-The Bank's GCG manual contains duties and responsibilities of the Board of Commissioners and Directors, work ethics provisions, committees within the Bank, the provisions of the Shareholders' General Meeting, compliance, internal audit and external audit function, and also the implementation of risk management.
+To ascertain the optimal implementation of the GCG, the Bank's Management has issued its Good Corporate Governance manual, which contains duties and responsibilities of the Board of Commissioners and Directors, work ethics provisions, committees within the Bank, the provisions of the Shareholders' General Meeting, compliance, internal audit and external audit function, and also the implementation of risk management.